-“You know Swami when I was studying in the eighth grade.
+“You know Swami, when I was studying in the eighth grade.
 I sat for my Maths exams.
 I knew I wasn’t prepared as I hadn’t studied at all.
 I stared at the examination paper and was not surprised to see that I didn’t know the answer to any of the questions, not even one.
 I didn’t know what to do.
-So, I sat there and filled my answer sheet with drawings of trees, of mountains, of sun, of meadows, figurines, cattle, and so forth.
+So, I sat there and filled my answer sheet with drawings of trees, mountains, meadows, figurines, cattle, the sun, and so forth.
 At the end of the three hours, I submitted my answer sheet and went home.”

 “I can help you solve it,” I said, “but we are looking at the wrong question paper.
 Even if you answer it perfectly, the real questions will remain untouched.”

 We both chuckled.
 What he said makes so much sense, though.
 Why do people get into relationships, get married, have kids, engage in endless pursuits, lead their life as if clockwork, go around in circles, and compete in the rat race?
 If you enjoy it, go for it.
 And, by no means am I suggesting that you give up the world or its pleasures.
 In fact, live every moment to its fullest.